dashjoin/platform/README.md

 Mapping functions are specialized functions that have no invocation parameters and outputs.
 They are used to write data into a database and can be run in a scheduled fashion.
-All mapping functions perform the following three steps:
+All mapping functions perform the following three steps.

+[Click here](https://www.youtube.com/watch?v=ZsjyucALidY) for a demo video.

 ##### Gathering Data